-The company successfully opened in October 1898 with Tsar Fyodor Ivanovich by Aleksey K. Tolstoy.
+The company opened in October 1898 with Tsar Fyodor Ivanovich by Aleksey K. Tolstoy.
 The theater's subsequent production of The Seagull was a landmark achievement and reignited the career of its writer Anton Chekhov, who went on to craft plays specifically for the company.

 Over the following decades, the Moscow Art Theatre developed a stellar domestic and international reputation with works like The Petty Bourgeois, An Enemy of the People and The Blue Bird.
 Stanislavski co-directed productions with Nemirovich-Danchenko and had prominent roles in several works, including The Cherry Orchard and The Lower Depths.

+In 1910, Stanislavski took a sabbatical and traveled to Italy, where he studied the performances of Eleanora Duse and Tommaso Salvini.
+Their particular style of performance, which felt free and naturalistic in comparison to Stanislavski's perception of his own efforts, would greatly inspire his theories on acting.
 In 1912, Stanislavski created First Studio, which served as a training ground for young thespians.
 A decade later, he directed Eugene Onegin, an opera by Pyotr Ilyich Tchaikovsky.

 During the Moscow Art Theatre's early years, Stanislavski worked on providing a guiding structure for actors to consistently achieve deep, meaningful and disciplined performances.
 He believed that actors needed to inhabit authentic emotion while on stage and, to do so, they could draw upon feelings they'd experienced in their own lives.
-Stanislavski also developed exercises that encouraged actors to explore character motivations, giving performances depth and an unassuming naturalism while still paying attention to the parameters of the production.
+Stanislavski also developed exercises that encouraged actors to explore character motivations, giving performances depth and an unassuming realism while still paying attention to the parameters of the production.
 This technique would come to be known as the "Stanislavski method" or "the Method."